pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

         When the `harpy` frequency analysis is done, one can check the found tunes in the `Analysis Panel` in the `Time and Space` tab.
         Make sure to select `NATTUNEX` and `NATTUNEY` not just the main tunes. <br>
         :fontawesome-solid-triangle-exclamation: **Be sure that the found tune shown is the natural tune and not the driven tune.** <br>
         Often it is required to check only one of them at a time, to get a clearer view.
-        This can be easily achieved by *right clicking* into the data selection box on the left hand side of the plane that you want to unselect (or choosing `none`) and then *middle clicking* into the chart to autozoom the data.
+        This can be easily achieved by *right clicking* into the data selection box on the left hand side of the plane that you want to unselect (or choosing `none`) and then *middle clicking* into the chart to auto-zoom the data.
         The BPMs should differ only very little in the found tune (< 10<sup>&minus;5</sup>), otherwise they need to be cleaned.
         The following steps describe how to do that.
         </p>